Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-searching-for-files-on-linux/_index.md

 This is probably the reason why `find`'s default behavior is to **not** follow symbolic links.
-However if not following symbolic links it is possible to miss important files.
+However if not following symbolic links it is possible to miss important files (for example many servers contain symlinks to data drives so starting a find from `/var/www` might miss files).

 Velociraptor's `glob()` plugin does follow links by default, but keeps track of visited inodes in order to detect cycles.
 This can still lead